serv/copyright.js/README.md

 1. Automatically update the year in copyright text.
 2. You can specify the owner of the copyright.
-3. No jQuery dependancy!
+3. No jQuery dependency!
 Copyright.js is just good ol' JavaScript.

 ## Usage